8 Easy Steps to Follow to Preserve Your Memories in a Scrapbook Album You’ll Cherish for Years to Come!

 Once you’ve chosen your album, the next step is to choose and print your photos.
 In this step, it’s important to do some basic planning.

-I recommend that you look at your photos with a critical eye.
+I recommend looking at your photos with a critical eye.
 You may have several photos that are similar to each other; perhaps you can evaluate which of the group is the best photo, and print only that one.

 In other cases, the grouping of similar photos might tell a story, and you might want to print them all.
 In that case, you might want to choose one of the photos to be a “focal point” for the scrapbook page; you could print that photo large and print the supporting photos in a smaller size, as accents.